Miniature Cinnamon Rolls are bite-sized, gooey, and impossible to eat just one – they’re proof that the best things really do come in small packages.

 The man exaggerates.

-Breakfast ended up being ok, we had eggs, bacon and toast.
+Anyway, I got up about the time that the dough should have been rising.
+So much for my perfect-family-breakfast plans.
+Breakfast ended up being just ok.
+We had eggs, bacon and toast.
 Nobody suffered from not having a picture perfect breakfast, although I was pissed off about the picture perfect breakfast plans being crushed.

 My cinnamon rolls were made later (and rose much longer than an hour – like 4).
+That didn’t hurt ’em.

 This is a version of Minimalist Baker’s cinnamon rolls – I loved how easy her recipe was with such few ingredients.